 (Instructions: Include balances of ALL mortgages secured by your main home and second home.)

-1 You must itemize deductions on Schedule A (Form 1040) and be legally liable for the loan.
+You must itemize deductions on Schedule A (Form 1040).
 The loan must be a secured debt on a qualified home.
 See Part I, Home Mortgage Interest.